 The detail becomes even better once you use Adobe Photoshop.

 The smart object feature allows you to layer hundreds of effects, and it will still let you change the main photo, which saves a lot of time and effort for the editors.

 Non-destructive editing is an editing process that does not affect the original RAW image.

 When editing in JPEG, it is a common tragedy where the original file gets altered with no chance of restoring it (unless you have backups).

 It is more of a hassle for photographers with tight deadlines.

-You can be easily avoiding this tragedy when editing RAW.
+You can easily avoid this tragedy when editing RAW.
 You must manually save the image into another format to apply its changes.

 Playing with various settings in Lightroom is now a choice for those who wish not to damage the master file.

 A dynamic range is the number of color tones that you can find in a single image.

 It ranges from the darkest to the lightest colors.